SHIVASOMANATH/Ansible/Q&A session.md

   - Setup
   - Manage Inventory
 ### 5. Explain Infrastructure as Code?
-  -  More organized way of managing the infraIaC improves speed, consistency, and accountability.
+  -  More organized way of managing the improves speed, consistency, and accountability.

 ### 6. What is Ansible Galaxy?
   - Galaxy is a repository of Ansible
   - directly dropped into playbooks for execution.
   - distribution of packages containing roles, plugins, and modules also known as collection
   - init, build, install, etc like an ansible-galaxy command.

 ### 7. Explain Ansible modules in detail?
-  -  scripts which run specific tasks idempotently.
+  -  scripts which run specific tasks
   -  2 types of modules in Ansible
   - Core Modules: Ansible team is responsible for maintaining these modules thus these come with Ansible itself
   - Extras Modules: Ansible community maintains these modules so, for now, these are being shipped with Ansible